What are the Requirements for Baptism?

 An infant/toddler must be baptized before the Age of Reason at 7 years old.

-Once a child reaches the age of 7 years old must enroll in Faith Formation Baptisms for Children over 7 years.
+Once a child reaches the age of 7 years old must enroll in Faith Formation Baptisms and begin prep for First Holy Communion for Children over 7 years.
 Call Office to request more information.

 What happens if my child reaches the age of 7 years old?